Building Contract Review Program (BCRP)

 Please email the completed BCRP Form with the relevant Project Application Form (Note: The Project Application Form is to be completed prior to lodgement with the insurance broker).

-If you have any questions about BCRP or require assistance with the forms please contact our office on
+Once you complete these forms email them to email@example.com.
+If you have any questions about BCRP or require assistance with the forms please contact Richard Salman on (02) 8904 0000

 Tel: (02) 8904 0000

 Complaints Management Procedure – Architects Advisory Association (AAA)